zachtsch/melting-snowperson/README.md

 # melting-snowperson
-chatGPT generated images of a melting snowperson.
+ChatGPT 4 generated images of a melting snowperson.
 Likely for use in a hangman style game.